 Syllabus and Course Expectations

 All instructors should have a syllabus with policies and classroom expectations available to students on the course Canvas page in an accessible format.
-This section contains specific policies and recommended language to include on your syllabus, including new requirements for safety expectations and regarding recording policies.
+This section contains specific policies and recommended language to include on your syllabus.

 Remote courses can go over how discussions will work, cell phone and internet usage during lectures, and expected Zoom etiquette.
 “There is an expectation that students in this course will be actively engaged and on camera while on Zoom.
 If a student requires an exception, they will need to reach out to the instructor directly.”

 Please be mindful that some students may not be in a situation where they feel comfortable turning their camera on or are unable to find a quiet space to have their microphone on and actively participate outside of the chat feature.
 You may list as an expectation that students’ cameras should be on, but permit exceptions.